Arc The Lad Collection

 PSX PlayStation Arc The Lad I Screenshot

 For being the first step in a greater journey, Arc the Lad I is a great run with plenty to offer the completionist and the casual fan.
 With a standard runtime that can be done in a week or less, it’s a sort of appetizer to the main meal that awaits in Arc the Lad II.
 Don’t let the game’s soft ending detour you from heading into the second disc.
-I’ve had a few hours in and Arc the Lad II is better worth the trip.
+I’ve had a few hours in, and Arc the Lad II is worth the trip.

 On the review scale, it’s a “Solid “ 7 out of 10.
 Arc’s beginnings are worthy of anyone’s time, even if you don’t try for the 1000 battles.